Blog

 Secured personal loan meaning

-“Secured” means the loan is tied to an asset of value.
+“Secured” means the loan is connected to an asset of value provided as collateral.

-Types of collateral accepted on secured personal loans
+Types of collateral used for secured personal loans

 1. Vehicles